cisdeli/mri_img_classification/README.md

 ## Image Processing

-First, it was applied different levels of Gaussian blur to the images to evaluate how this would affect the performance of each model.
+First, different levels of Gaussian blur were applied to the images to evaluate how this would affect the performance of each model.
 Moreover, a Local Binary Pattern (LBP) was employed to extract features from the images for the KNN and Decision Tree models.
 Next, for the SVM a
 Histogram of Oriented Gradients (HOG) was implemented to extract a gradient map from the images.
+The only treatment for the MLP and CNN models was the Gaussian blur.

+## Grid Search and Cross Validation

+Grid search and cross validation methods were employed to ensure that all of the models had the best parameters possible.

+## Results

 ## Improvements
 - [ ] Show models architecture.